Are Ghost TV Shows Real?

 Ghost & Mrs. Muir – TV series (unavailable in Dec 09)

-One Step Beyond – TV series (described as “historic accounts” of paranormal events) (Episode on Google Videos)
+One Step Beyond – TV series (described as “historic accounts” of paranormal events) (Episode on YouTube (one of many))

 4. Provoking ghosts?
 Instead, look for someone like “ghostbait” from the Hollow Hill team: Someone who, just by being there, seems to attract ghosts and hauntings.